mariano-perez-rodriguez/draupnir/README.md

 ### Is Draupnir Recommended for Password Hashing?

-__A thousand times _NO_.__ Password hashing is a delicate matter, and there are a lot of things to take into account.
+__A thousand times _NO_.__

+Password hashing is a delicate matter, and there are a lot of things to take into account.
 Draupnir, even with its relatively slow throughput, is far too fast to provide an adequate time barrier for attacks, furthermore, Draupnir's throughput can be dramatically increased in an ASIC implementation.

 You should use one of the hashes tailored for that role: `pbkdf2`, `bcrypt` or `scrypt` (for a detailed analysis of the password hashing problem
 see: [Salted Password Hashing - Doing it Right](https://crackstation.net/hashing-security.htm) by Defuse.ca).

+__tl;dr: NO.__

 ### Can I Use Draupnir in my Commercial Project?

-A priori, yes, but see the full text of the AGPLv3 (GNU Affero General Public License, version 3) for applicable conditions.
+_A priori_, yes, but see the full text of the AGPLv3 (GNU Affero General Public License, version 3) for applicable conditions.

 ## Contributing